 |P/E||ROE||Debt/Equity||Price/Book||Rev Qtr/Yr Ago||EPS Qtr/Yr Ago||Rank|

-The Rank is derived from the other parameters, and represents an alternative statistical measure for finding the best companies.
+The Rank is derived from the other parameters, and represents a statistical ordering measure for finding the `best` (statistically optomized?) companies.
 Sql provides many methods of targeting those companies we like best.
 Suppose we wish to eliminate companies where ROE is negative (or as Jack Welch might say less than the T-bill rate).
 Debt/Equity < 1 might be another tempting filter.
 Who wants to pay for a company that has more debt than peers ? or is priced higher.
 However in real life the rules can get much more complicated.
 With healthcare companies for example negative ROE is often the norm.
 In grocery stores Debt/Equity > 2 is common (ge is over 4).

 Perhaps the easiest way to use Sql is to create a subquery driven by a table (which could be the results of another query).
 The Query can eliminate companies whose values are below those in the table marked low in our table above.
 Conversely we will keep companies whose values are above those in the table marked high in the figure 1 above.
 To see this idea Graphically the red bars are marked high in the above table while green is low.